-Master's students are expected to already have a strong foundation in AI topics.
-During the programme they work on the advanced implementation of the cognitive topics in larger projects on different aspects of linguistics, cognitive modelling or cognitive engineering.
-Most of the contact hours in the programme are used for lectures, practicals and presentations.
+Master's students are expected to already have a strong foundation in the AI topics.
+During the master's degree programme the students work in big projects on the advanced implementation of these topics on different aspects of agent and/or machine learning.
+Most of the contact hours in the master's programme are used for lectures, practicals and presentations.
 In the last phase the students work more independently, spending most of their time on their final research project.
+The average number of contact hours per week is 12 for the Robotics specialisation and 11 for the Multiagent Systems specialisation.
+The difference in number of contact hours between the specialisations is due to the compulsory Robotics practicals.
 The panel finds the didactical approach and the teaching forms adequate for a master's programme.